Cotters/SpaceXApp/README.md

 * Filter launches to show only launches that have failed or succeeeded.
 * Filter launches by year.
 * Show web links (Wikipedia/press/YouTube) and open when tapped.
-* All fetched data is stored locally.
+* Store all fetched data locally.

 ## Testing